chinamike65/hugo-tuolesi/content/book3/book3en.md

 However, if you make offerings to the guru, you will have the merit of making offerings to all the Buddhas and Tathagatas!

-"Hevajra Tantra" is a fundamental tantra of the Supreme Yoga of Tantra.
-In the "Hevajra Tantra", it says:
+The "Sambhota Tantra" is a fundamental tantra of the Supreme Yoga of Tantra.
+In the "Sambhota Tantra", it says:

-A single pore on the teacher's body, the merit surpasses the merits of offering offerings to all Buddhas and Bodhisattvas in the ten directions.
+A single pore on the teacher's body, the merit surpasses the merits of making offerings to all Buddhas and Bodhisattvas in the ten directions.

 This means that if you make an offering to a single pore on your guru, the merits and virtues will surpass that of making offerings to the Buddhas and Bodhisattvas of the ten directions.

 For example, even rubbing a little oil on one of the pores of the guru's body is very beneficial.

-There are many reasons for becoming a Buddha very quickly in the tantric method, and offering is one of them.
+There are many techniques for becoming a Buddha very quickly in the tantric method, and making offerings is one of them.

 The offerings of tantra are mainly to make offerings to the guru, and if one makes offerings to the guru, one will make offerings to the Buddhas and Tathagatas.

-The offerings of the Hinayana are mainly offerings to Shakyamuni Buddha, and the offerings of the Mahayana sects are Buddhas and Bodhisattvas.
-If you make offerings to a Buddha, you will only have the merits of making offerings to one Buddha; if you make offerings to a Bodhisattva, you will only have the merits of making offerings to a Bodhisattva, and you will not make offerings to others.
-The merits of the Buddha.
+The offerings of the Hinayana are mainly offerings to Shakyamuni Buddha, and the offerings of the Mahayana sects are to all Buddhas and Bodhisattvas.
+If you make offerings to a Buddha, you will only have the merits of making offerings to one Buddha; if you make offerings to a Bodhisattva, you will only have the merits of making offerings to a single Bodhisattva, and you will not make offerings to others.
+You will not accumulate the merits making offerings to all the Buddhas and Tathagatas.

-(2) The merits of serving the guru.
+##### (2) The merits of serving the guru.

-What the guru should do, and the disciples help to do it, the merit of serving the guru is also very, very great.
+Whatever the guru wants to do, the disciples should help, the merit of serving the guru is also very, very great.

 The Huayan Sutra says:

-Serving the guru has incredible merit.
+Going to tutors and teachers, they should wish that all beings skillfully serve their teachers, and practice virtuous ways.

 Venerable Atisha had many highly accomplished disciples, and there was one disciple named Anijang Qu Rinchen, who was an old man.

-When he worshipped His Holiness as a teacher, he felt that he was very old and could not learn much about the Dharma.
+When he took His Holiness as a teacher, he felt that he was very old and could not learn much about the Dharma.
 It was enough to serve the teacher well.
 He had been serving His Holiness for 17 years.

 Later, among the disciples, he had the highest concentration and understanding.

-Geshe Gon Bhawa once said:
+Geshe Gonpawa Wangchuk Gyeltsen once said:

-"At that time, Ani served the guru, and Zhongdumba was the interpreter for the guru.
+"At that time, Ani served the guru, and Dromtönpa was the interpreter for the guru.
 I concentrated on practicing meditation, but later, both of them had higher concentration and understanding than me."

-Geshe Sharaywa dedicated himself to serving his guru Shohwa.
+Geshe Sharawa dedicated himself to serving his guru Qin O Wa.

-One time, when he was cleaning the ashes, when he was carrying the ashes and was about to go downstairs to dump it, he suddenly realized all the essentials of the classics very clearly on the stairs, and he also had many magical abilities.
+One time, he was cleaning the ashes.
+As he was carrying the ashes and was about to go downstairs to dump it, he suddenly realized all the essentials of the classics very clearly on the stairs, and he also had many magical abilities.

-The Saban Teachings written by Sakya Pandita says:
+The Elegant Sayings written by Sakya Pandita says:

-After several kalpas of ascetic practice of prajna practice, giving of body, hands and feet,
+After several kalpas of ascetic practice of perfection of wisdom, giving of body, hands and feet,

-The teacher's way is complete in an instant, and he is happy to worship the teacher's practice.
+The teacher's way is complete in an instant, and he is happy to follow the teacher's path.

-When Sakya Pandita was a child, he followed his uncle Drabajian to learn the Dharma.
+When Sakya Pandita was a child, he followed his uncle Jetsün Drakpa Gyaltsen to learn the Dharma.

-When asking for Guru Yoga, Drapa Jianshen said:
+When asking for Guru Yoga, Jetsün Drakpa Gyaltsen said:

-"I can't pass on your Guru Yoga yet."
+"I can't pass Guru Yoga on to you yet."

-He asked, "Why?"
+Sakya Pandita asked, "Why?"

-Zhaba Jianshen said: "Because now you can only see me as an uncle, not as a Buddha or Bodhisattva.
+Drakpa Gyaltsen said: "Because now you can only see me as an uncle, not as a Buddha or Bodhisattva.
 Without this belief, it is useless to pass on it."

-Afterwards, one time, Master Zhapa Jianshen was ill, and Sakya Pandita also suffered from the cold.
-Zhapa Jianshen said, "I can't move.
-Please take good care of me during this time."
+Afterwards, one time, Master Drakpa Gyaltsen was ill, and Sakya Pandita also suffered from the cold.
+Drakpa Gyaltsen said, "I can't move.
+Please take good care of me for a while."

 64

-In this way, although Sakya Pandita himself was suffering, he still did his best to serve the guru.
+In this way, although Sakya Pandita himself was suffering, he still did his best to serve his guru.

-Three months later, Zhaba Jianshen said, "I can teach you Guru Yoga.
+Three months later, Drakpa Gyaltsen said, "I can teach you Guru Yoga.
 I got sick to eliminate karma for you.
 Now, your karma has been purified."

-After teaching the Dharma, Sakya Panzhida diligently practiced Guru Yoga, and soon became proficient in the Ten Great Dharma.
+After teaching the Dharma, Sakya Pandita diligently practiced Guru Yoga, and soon became proficient in the Ten Great Dharmas, saw Manjushri Bodhisattva with his own eyes, and was personally blessed by the Bodhisattva.

 In fact, Buddhas and Bodhisattvas are everywhere, but sentient beings cannot see them.
 Why?
-It is because the karma of sentient beings is heavy!
+Because the karma of sentient beings is heavy!

 Serving the guru can quickly eliminate karmic obstacles, and it is possible to see Buddhas and Bodhisattvas.

 Serving a guru is a relatively easy way to achieve success.

-When serving a teacher, you should treat your teacher as a Buddha or a Bodhisattva, who has the blessing power, and treat it as an ordinary person who has no blessing power.
+When serving a guru, you should treat your master as a Buddha or a Bodhisattva, who has the power to give blessings.
+To treat the guru as if they were an ordinary person will not bring any power of blessing.

-There is no Guru Yoga in Sutra, only in Tantra.
+There is no Guru Yoga in Mahayana, only in Tantra.

-The meaning of guru yoga is to visualize the indistinguishability of the guru and the Buddha, the indistinguishability of the guru and the Buddha Shakyamuni, and the Buddhas and Tathagatas.
+The meaning of guru yoga is to visualize the indistinguishability of the guru and the Buddha, the indistinguishability of the guru and the Buddha Shakyamuni, and all the Buddhas and Tathagatas.

-After contemplating in this way, because the guru is regarded as the Buddhas and Tathagatas, if you offer a cup of water to the guru, it is equivalent to offering a cup of water to the Buddhas and Tathagatas, not just one or two Buddhas.
+After contemplating in this way, since the guru is regarded as all the Buddhas and Tathagatas, if you offer a cup of water to the guru, it is equivalent to offering a cup of water to the Buddhas and Tathagatas, not just one or two Buddhas.

-In this way, in the moment of making offerings, there will be great merit, and in the moment of cultivation, many karmic obstacles will be eliminated, and great blessings will be accumulated.
+In this way, in the moment of making offerings, there will be great merit, and in the moment of practice, many karmic obstacles will be eliminated, and great merit will be accumulated.

 65